KYRA·

 When it pays back

 That is why the spouse-in-the-truck / spouse-on-the-ladder household is the clearest buyer for this technology.
-You are not deciding between "AI or a human receptionist."
+You are not deciding between "AI or a human setter."
 You are deciding between "AI or nothing."
 And nothing is what you have right now.

 Try it